-Needless to say, making Paleo fish tacos for him was a bit of a challenge and quite stressful!
+Needless to say, making gluten free fish tacos for him was a bit of a challenge and quite stressful!
 They're not exactly a traditional Paleolithic meal considering they are served in a corn or flour tortilla, and most often covered in a beer batter before frying.
 But he's missed them so much and I know how much he loves them, so I took on the challenge.

 I used my tortillas from my enchilada recipe but added a few spices to doctor them up since they wouldn't be smothered in enchilada sauce.
 I also made them a little thicker and into much smaller circles to emulate the street style taco.
 It's amazing how strong coconut flour can make things.
 It's like the body builder of baking.